Recovery and Resilience: Humpback Whales in Antarctica Are on the Rise

-The feeding behavior was first documented among humpbacks in Alaska, but lucky guests can view the phenomenon during Antarctic expeditions in the summer.
+The feeding behavior was first documented among humpbacks in Alaska, but lucky guests can view the phenomenon during Antarctic expeditions, where humpback whales migrate in the summer.
 “Look for signs that the water is ‘boiling’ or bubbling,” says Andrews.
 “In a short time, whales will lunge up with their jaws open.”

 Despite growing to more than 50 feet (15 meters) in length, adult humpbacks remain surprisingly agile, energetic and acrobatic.
 When they breach, these bulky marine mammals can lift themselves entirely out of the sea.
 “Humpback whales breach, or launch, their entire 40-ton bodies out of the water, by two strokes of their peduncle,” explains Andrews.
 “That muscle in their tailstock is the largest in the animal kingdom.
 “Humpbacks might engage in this extraordinary performance to dislodge parasites or communicate with other whales.
 Some breach when excited or stressed, while others do so to play.
 The maneuver also enables humpbacks see above the water.

 Whales also sometimes peek from the sea—behavior known as “spyhopping,” as well.
-“They raise their heads out of the water so that their eyes are just below the surface,” says Andrews, who often observes this behavior while exploring with guests by zodiac.
+“They raise their heads out of the water so that their eyes are just below the surface,” says Andrews, who often observes this behavior while exploring with guests by Zodiac on an Antarctic expedition.
 “Humpbacks are very inquisitive creatures.
 They do this to look at something above the water, such as our ships and the people on them.”

 Songs of the Sea